suitenumerique/drive/README.md

 user: drive
 password: drive

+## Feedback 🙋‍♂️🙋‍♀️

+We'd love to hear your thoughts and hear about your experiments, so come and say hi on [Matrix](https://matrix.to/#/#drive-official:matrix.org).

-## Contributing
+## Contributing 🙌

 This project is intended to be community-driven, so please, do not hesitate to get in touch if you have any question related to our implementation or design decisions.

-## License
+## License 📝

 This work is released under the MIT License (see [LICENSE](./LICENSE)).

+While Drive is a public driven initiative our licence choice is an invitation for private sector actors to use, sell and contribute to the project.

+## Credits ❤️

+Docs is built on top of [Django Rest Framework](https://www.django-rest-framework.org/), [Next.js](https://nextjs.org/)